SharadSaha/video-moment-retrieval/README.md

 1. Clone this repository to your local machine.

-2. Install the required dependencies, including Django, TensorFlow, and other Python packages.
+2. Install the required dependencies, including Django, TensorFlow, and other Python packages listed in the requirements.txt file.

 3. Configure your database settings in the Django settings file.